brianfrankcooper/YCSB/scylla/README.md

         -target 120000 -threads 840 -p recordcount=1000000000 \
         -p fieldcount=10 -p fieldlength=128 \
         -p operationcount=50000000 \
-        -p scylla.coreconnections=280 -p scylla.maxconnections=280 \
         -p scylla.username=cassandra -p scylla.password=cassandra \
-        -p scylla.hosts=ip1,ip2,ip3,... \
+        -p scylla.hosts=ip1,ip2,ip3,...
-        -p scylla.tokenaware=true

 ## On choosing meaningful configuration

 ### 1. Load target

-You want to test how a database handles load.
-To get the performance picture you would want to look at the latency distribution and utilization under the constant load.
-To select load use `-target` to state desired throughput level.
+Suppose, you want to test how a database handles an OLTP load.

+In this case, to get the performance picture you want to look at the latency distribution and utilization at the sustained throughput that is independent of the processing speed.
+This kind of system called an open-loop system.
+Use the `-target` flag to state desired requests arrival rate.

-For example `-target 120000` means that we expect YCSB workers to generate 120,000 requests per second (RPS, QPS or TPS) to the database.
+For example `-target 120000` means that we expect YCSB workers to generate 120,000 requests per second (RPS, QPS or TPS) overall to the database.

 Why is this important?
-Because without setting target throughput you will be looking only on the system equilibrium point that in the face of constantly varying latency will not allow you to see either throughput, nor latency.
+First, we want to look at the latency at some sustained throughput target, not visa versa.
+Second, without a throughput target, the system+loader pair will converge to the closed-loop system that has completely different characteristics than what we wanted to measure.
+The load will settle at the system equilibrium point.
+You will be able to find the throughput that will depend on the number of loader threads (workers) but not the latency - only service time.
+This is not something we expected.

-For more information check out these resources on the coordinated omission problem:
+For more information check out these resources on the coordinated omission problem.

 See
 [[1]](http://highscalability.com/blog/2015/10/5/your-load-generator-is-probably-lying-to-you-take-the-red-pi.html)